dennisbirch/dbbbuilder-swift/README.md

 _tableName_: The name of the DBBTableObject subclass whose count you want to access.

 _Returns_: The number of rows (object instances) in the database file for that subclass.

+__Table name:__ There is a publicly available computed property on DBBTableObject that returns the subclass's short name, which is used as the table name in the database that DBBBuilder creates.

 __Database cleanup:__ `public func vacuumDB()`